annamccartan3/McCartan-Data-Science-Portfolio/basic_streamlit_app/README.md

 ## App Features
 DogFinder allows you to:
 - **Filter** by breed group, height, and weight
-- **Visualize breed differences** in traits like friendliness and trainability
+- **Visualize** differences in traits like friendliness and trainability
 - **Display** filtered breed lists in a comparative table view

 Simple dropdowns and sliders make it easy to explore subsets of the data.